CopterExpress/clover/docs/en/seeding_drone.md

 GPIO.setup(servo, GPIO.OUT)
 ```

--Next, create a variable for the servo, pwm.
+-Next, create a variable for the servo, PWM.
 Then, send a 50 Hz PWM signal on that GPIO pin using the GPIO.PWM() function.
 Start the signal at 0.

 ```py
 pwm=GPIO.PWM(servo, 50)